FrasSmith/frassmith.github.io/_posts/2019-10-15-posting-to-instagram-from-desktop.md

 Wouldn't it be great if you could make the Instagram site on your desktop browser think that it's running on a mobile?
 Well, you can.
 Every browser sends a unique identifier to each website that it accesses, describing the platform that it's running on.
 This identifier, called the User-Agent, is what the site uses to decide whether it's responding to a mobile or a computer.
 There are extensions available for most popular desktop browsers that will allow you to manually set the User-Agent string to any value you want, allowing your desktop browser to identify as a mobile device if you wish.

 For Chrome, one such extension is [User-Agent Switcher for Chrome](https://chrome.google.com/webstore/detail/user-agent-switcher-for-c/djflhoibgkdhkhhcedjiklpkjnoahfmg).
-Install this extension and you'll be able to configure it to use a User-Agent string for a mobile device whenever you access Instgram.
+Install this extension and you'll be able to configure it to use a User-Agent string for a mobile device whenever you access Instagram.
 Instagram will then serve up its mobile site complete with toolbar and function exactly as if its running on a mobile device.
+Quick, simple and no need to emulate anything.

 <img src="/assets/desktop.png" style="width: 50%;" />